Francis Wilkins

 Francis Edward Wilkins (1864 in St. Louis, Missouri – March 10, 1908 in Lacombe, Alberta) was a politician in Northwest Territories, Canada.

 Francis moved with his family to a homestead near Red Deer in 1890.

-Francis was acclaimed to the Legislative Assembly of Northwest Territories in the 1891 Northwest Territories general election after Robert Brett the incumbent decided to run in the new Banff riding.
+Francis was acclaimed to the Legislative Assembly of Northwest Territories in the 1891 Northwest Territories general election after the incumbent, Robert Brett, decided to run in the new Banff riding.

-Francis was defeated after serving one term in the 1894 Northwest Territories general election finishing last in a 3 way contest.
+After serving one term, Francis was defeated in the 1894 Northwest Territories general election, finishing last in a three-way contest.

-Francis ran for Mayor in the 1905 Mayoral race for the city of Red Deer, Alberta Francis was defeated by incumbent Mayor Edward Michener by 8 votes.
+Francis ran for mayor in the 1905 mayoral race for the city of Red Deer, Alberta Francis was defeated by incumbent Mayor Edward Michener by 8 votes.